Skin Condition 101

 Products To Tackle Breakouts

 Heyday Skincare Educator Alex S. typically recommends swapping your cleanser as a great first step.
 “Your current face wash simply just may not be doing enough to remove bacteria, pollution, debris, and excess oil,” she says.
 Next, stick to a progressive approach, adding one product at a time with the guidance of a Skin Therapist to round out your acne-fighting routine.
-Overall, you’ll want products loaded with anti-inflammatory, soothing ingredients like green tea, colloidal oatmeal, and chamomile balanced with antibacterials like tea tree oil and salicylic acid.
+Overall, you’ll want products loaded with anti-inflammatory, soothing ingredients like green tea, niacinamide, and calendula balanced with antibacterials like tea tree oil and salicylic acid.
 Plus, your skin can’t fight inflammation if it's dehydrated, so make sure to maintain hydration with ingredients like hyaluronic acid, glycerin, and aloe.

 A Routine For Combination/Oily/Acneic Skin Types